Magen David - Shield of David - מגן דוד

 The fourth element on the right side of the carvings is a scale (of Justice), displaying the proper balance to be asymmetrical, akin to many natural phenomena.
 Other platforms will elaborate more on this topic.
 However, one implication is that the laws should not equally apply to men and women, and women shall have more rights and obligations, as explained on the WOMENS OBLIGATIONS platform.
 The platform SEVEN BRANCH TREE elaborates on threats of a single global polity for humankind.

-Divine Presence
+The Divine Feminine Presence

 There are various prophecies about the tremendous implications of implementing the “Magen David” concept into our daily lives, resulting in vital transformations at multiple levels.
 However, on the fundamental level, it addresses the mystical doctrines of Ohrot (Lights) and Keilim (Vessels) concerning the sefirah of Malkhut (Kingdom).
-It serves as the key to repatriating Shekhinah (Divine Presence).
+It serves as the key to repatriating Shekhinah (Divine Feminine Presence).
 See also Repatriation of Shekhinah to Jerusalem and Likutei Moharan 4:9.

 Dwelling in the Lower Realms